okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 Before starting, make sure that you have the TLS certificate (PEM-encoded) for your subdomain and the 2048-bit private key (PEM-encoded).

 Okta performs validation checks on the certificate that you upload.
-If your TLS certificate is a wildcard certificate, it must include the full URL in the Common Name (CN) or Subject Alternative Name (SAN) when it is generated.
+If your TLS certificate is a wildcard certificate, it must include the full URL in the Common Name (CN) or Subject Alternative Name (SAN) when it’s generated.
 Otherwise, the following error occurs when you attempt to upload the certificate:

 `The specified certificate does not match your Custom URL Domain.`